impin0/algorithms-2025/4_Abstract_Data_Types/README.md

 **Which is the most important data types that support insert and delete for collections of objects?**
 The *pushdown stack* is an ADT that comprises two basic operations: insert (push) a new item, and delete (pop) the item that was most recently inserted.
 Following the LIFO discipline

-**How can we explain what a certain ADT is to a client program?**
-We must give a *specification*, which is a full description of how functions are supposed to behave in formal mathematical notation.
-In practice we describe behavior in natural language

-### Examples of stack ADT clients
-**How postfix notation works?**
-In the postfix notation the expression we need to evaluate is in a form where each operator appears after its two arguments, rather than between them (infix notation)

 **Why the pushdown stack abstraction is so critical?**
-Many computers implement basic stack operations in hardware because they naturally implement a function-call mechanism: save the current environment on entry to a function by pushing information onto a stack, and restore the environment by popping the information present on the stack
+Because many computers implement basic stack operations in hardware to implement the function-call mechanism: save the current environment on entry to a function by pushing information onto a stack, and restore the environment by popping the information present on the stack

 ### Stack ADT Implementations
 **How can we implement the stack ADT?**